 Mattress Firm Holding is soft on comfort.
-The bedding retailer owns and operates or franchises more than 3,500 stores, primarily under the Mattress Firm name, in some 48 states.
+The bedding retailer operates or franchises more than 3,600 stores, primarily under the Mattress Firm name, in some 49 states.
 It sells conventional (Simmons) and specialty (Tempur Sealy) mattresses, which together account for most of its sales, in addition to other brands.
 The company also sells bed frames and bedding accessories.
 From its humble beginnings in 1986 when three friends pooled their resources to purchase a downtrodden spot in a Houston strip center, the chain has grown into the top US bedding retailer.
-Since its 2011 IPO, Mattress Firm has made multiple acquisitions to solidify its position as the nation's top mattress seller.
-In 2016 South African retail group Steinhoff agreed to acquire the company in a deal valued at $3.8 billion.
+In 2016 South African retail group Steinhoff acquired the company in a deal valued at $3.8 billion.

 Houston-based Mattress Firm boasts more than 3,600 stores in 49 states.
 Its largest markets include Florida, home to about 280 stores, Illinois and North Carolina, both with more than 100 locations.
 The company operates 70 distribution centers, the largest of which are located in Texas, Florida, and Georgia.